María Inés Pilatti Vergara

-María Inés Patricia Elizabeth Pilatti Vergara (born 2 August 1958) is an Argentine politician, currently serving as a National Senator for Chaco Province since 2013.
-She previously served as a National Deputy from 2009 to 2013, elected in Chaco as well, and as a member of the Chaco Province Chamber of Deputies during two non-consecutive terms from 1997 to 2001 and from 2005 to 2009.
+María Inés Patricia Elizabeth Pilatti Vergara (born 2 August 1958) is an Argentine politician belonging to the Justicialist Party.
+She served as a National Senator for Chaco Province from 2013 to 2025, and as a National Deputy from 2009 to 2013, elected in Chaco as well, and as a member of the Chaco Province Chamber of Deputies during two non-consecutive terms from 1997 to 2001 and from 2005 to 2009.

 Early life and education

 Pilatti Vergara was born on 2 August 1958 in Resistencia, Chaco Province.
 She finished high school at the Escuela de Comercio N°5 in Resistencia and studied law at the National University of the Northeast Faculty of Law and Social and Political Sciences.

 Political career

 Pilatti Vergara's political activism began in the Justicialist Party.
 She was elected to the Chaco Province Chamber of Deputies in 1997, serving until 2001, and then again in 2005, serving until 2009.
 As a provincial deputy, Pilatti Vergara was one of the most prominent opponents of then-Vice Governor of Chaco, Miguel Pibernus, who was forced to resign and arrested in 2001 on embezzlement charges.
 At the 2009 legislative elections, Pilatti Vergara was elected to the Argentine Chamber of Deputies in the Chaco Merece Más ("Chaco Deserves More"; the provincial name of the Front for Victory) list; she was sworn in as National Deputy on 10 December 2009, and served until the expiration of her term on 10 December 2013.